 The enemy has again occupied Jacksonville, Florida, having landed a force of three thousand men, on the 2d instant, turning our battery at the mouth of the St. John's River, and compelling its evacuation.
 Our troops crosed to the other side of the river and retired to Baldwin, which is at the intersection of the Jacksonville Railroad with the Railroad from Fernandina to Cedar

-The enemy's boats had attacked our battery on the first instant and been repulsed.
-On the 2d fell upon the battlefield of Sharpsburg and was but they landed in force on Greenville Point and THE CONVENTION.
+The enemy's boats had attacked our battery on the first instant and hean rapulsed.
+On the 24 Athey landed in force on Greenville Point and turning our battery compelled its eveacuation, as